rakutentech/android-sdkutils/README.md

 ### v2.0.0 (in-progress)
 * SDKCF-5390: **Breaking Changes:** Moved `setDebugLevel()` and `setDebug()` APIs from static to `Logger` class APIs.
 This will allow multiple SDK app dependencies to have their own debug logging configuration.
+  - Deprecated `Logger.setDebugLevel()` and `Logger.setDebug()` static APIs.
+These APIs will no longer work but not removed to avoid crashes on incompatible SDK versions.

 ### v1.2.0 (2022-05-19)
 * SDKCF-5292: Set initOrder of the content provider to a high value to make sure that it is initialized before the host app ContentProvider.